 Start small, but do start!

 Once you have your pre-assessment information, the simplest way to differentiate is just to go faster!
 The fancy name for this in education is “acceleration,” and it can happen at many levels:

 The goal: let kids go as fast as they are capable of until they hit a roadblock — then you can dig in and actually teach.
 You’ve finally hit their Zone of Proximal Development.

 Skip lessons, chapters, units.
 Is there a lesson coming up that simply reviews content from last year?
 Does your class really need it? (psst check your pre-assessment data to find out!)
-Your “spiral curriculum” definitely has too many spirals in it for your advanced students!
+Your “spiral curriculum” definitely has too many spirals in it.
 You can differentiate by simply skipping or compressing this content.
 If you realize later that you went to fast, just go back and fill in the holes.

 Move kids to the next grade for a subject.
 This is, like, the easiest solution if you have a handful of students who are advanced in one content area.
 Just have them go to a classroom a grade up for that subject.
 Tamara Fisher has a great piece on this type of acceleration.